 - Prior to age 65, HSA funds cannot be used for health insurance premiums but can be used to pay for qualified medical expenses such as co-pays, deductibles, dental care, etc.

 - After age 65, HSA funds can be used to pay for health insurance premiums, including Medicare Part B premiums and long-term care insurance premiums.

 When you look at all your options and estimate expected health care costs in retirement, you'll see an HSA can offer a far more effective way to save to meet these costs than many other vehicles.

 There Is Almost No Downside to Using an HSA Instead of an IRA

 There are virtually no downsides to funding an HSA instead of an IRA.
 If you don’t need your HSA funds for medical expenses or insurance premiums, then after age 65, you can use the money just like funds in your IRA or 401(k).
 You will pay taxes on withdrawals that aren’t used for medical reasons, but after age 65, no penalty tax.

 The primary difference is the age at which no penalty tax applies and the amount of the penalty tax.

-HSA Similarities to IRA
+Similarities to IRA

 - Deductible contributions if you are eligible.